building-physics/replace-refrigerant-gem/lib/measures/replace_refrigerant/Readme.md

 This ensures consistent refrigerant replacement across a model while preserving EnergyPlus compatibility.

 ## Example
 Refrigerants were replaced for two openstudio files one at climate zone 2A and another at climate zone 5A.
-The results from the simulation are shown in image below.
+The results from the simulation are shown in image below.Refrigerants were replaced for two openstudio files one at climate zone 2A and another at climate zone 5A.
+The results from the simulation is shown in image below.
+The results from measure implementation showed that at climate zone 2A the use of both R448A and R449A reduces refrigeration energy consumption by approximately 19% of the base case, and at climate zone 5A use of both R448A and R449A reduces refrigeration energy consumption by approximately 11.5% of the base case.

 <img src="example_result.png" width="500" alt="Results for SuperMarket Refrigeration Energy Consumption">